Chris Scott (Australian footballer)

-Early Life
+Early life

 Scott along with his twin brother Brad was born in Melbourne, Victoria, Australia to parents Colin and Lynne.
-He attended St Kevin’s College, Toorak, Melbourne.
+He attended St Kevin’s College.
 Both were also proficient in cricket with Chris in year 11 playing in an APS premiership with St Kevin’s.
+His St Kevin’s school fees were aided by Legacy, due to the circumstances of his fathers death when he was eight years old.
+Colin Scott served several tours during the Vietnam War as an Army reconnaissance pilot where he won a Distinguished Flying Cross and ultimately died due to injuries in the war.

-Chris Scott was picked by the Brisbane Bears in the 1993 AFL Draft with the 12th draft pick.
+Chris Scott was picked by the Brisbane Bears in the 1993 AFL draft with the 12th draft pick.
 Moving to Brisbane in Queensland as a 17-year-old he continued to study at St Kevin's College in Melbourne before completing year 12 at Brisbane Boys' College during his first year on Brisbane's list.
 Scott had to catch a taxi to training because he was too young to drive.

 Playing career

 Brisbane Bears

 Scott made his AFL debut in 1994 with the Brisbane Bears, taking out the Norwich Rising Star award.

 Scott became one of the AFL's toughest defensive players, using his strength to outmuscle opposing forwards.
-Along with his brother Brad, they were nicknamed the Kray brothers by some fans for their forceful and ruthless styles of play.
+Along with his twin brother Brad, they were nicknamed the Kray brothers by some fans for their forceful and ruthless styles of play.

 Scott played a total of 55 games and kicked a total of 23 goals for Brisbane Bears from 1994 until 1996.